septentrio-gnss/Eridano/examples/ntrip_client/README.md

 * gnss/data will be passed directly to the receiver for correction (in chunks if it is how the messages are being sent)
 * sourcetable will be used to verify and potentially correct the known NTRIP properties
 * other type of data will be ignored
-Messages are sent to the Serial monitor but can be commented out.

 This program can also be run with a debug mode to use with a monitor (ex. the Serial Monitor) which will display :
 * A successfull connection with the corresponding code **200**